sCrypt-Inc/scryptTS-docs/docs/reference/classes/SmartContract.md

 ▸ `Static` **loadArtifact**(`artifactFile?`): `void`

-This function is usually called on the frontend.
+This function is usually called on the front-end.
 The contract class needs to call this function before instantiating.

 #### Parameters